 Carers’ Rights and Responsibilities

-South Australia has a Carers’ Charter, administered by the Office for Carers within the Department for Communities and Social Inclusion, see:
+South Australia has a Carers’ Charter, administered by the Office for Carers within the Department of Human Services, see:

 The National Standards for Mental Health Services 2010 also provide specific standards for the involvement of carers in the treatment of a mental health client, see Standard 7, found at: